cryptobeast2/pancakeswap-prediction-bot-improved/README.md

  - [x] Show real time profit
  - [x] Show real time win rate
  - [x] Daily goal profit
+ - [x] Improved algorithm v1.1 🔥
+ - [x] AI Driven bot 🔥
+ - [x] Stop Loss
  - [ ] Simplify settings
  - [ ] Auto collect winnings
- - [ ] AI Driven bot
- - [ ] Stop loss

 ## 👁️ Disclaimers

-🔧**The code is in BETA, so please be aware of the risks that come with it.**
-Don't risk any money you're not willing to lose.

-💸**This code, repository or scripts should NOT be construed as investment advice.**
-Any mention of past or projected investment performance is not, and should not be construed as, a recommendation or guarantee of any particular result or benefit.
-By using this application, you agree to bear all risk of loss of money and waive any claims against the developers of the program or anyone associated with it.

 **Please be aware of clones**

  👷**Use it at your own risk.**
  If you are going to bet, please do it with money that you are willing to lose.
 And please try to bet with a low amount to gradually generate profit.
-Please note that there's 1% fee.
-If you want to remove this, contact me (`bananarancia@protonmail.com`).